I strive to provide helpful information, including smart and fun methods for solving everyday problems.

 So Your Child Wants Their Bedroom Walls Painted Purple . . .

-When my daughter asked for a purple bedroom a few years ago, I wasn’t surprised, although I was a bit apprehensive.
+When my daughter asked for a purple bedroom a few years ago, I was a bit apprehensive.
 She wasn’t asking for a delicate, soft lavender.
 No- she is not a delicate, soft kind of girl.
 She wanted bright purple and had her heart set on a particular shade called "Grape Juice."
 The color is loud, bright, and garish—perfect for any pre-teen or teenager, especially my loud, bright, crazy kid.
 You know the type.

-Wanting to give my daughter the bedroom of her dreams but dreading the thought of a bright purple cave, I voiced my concerns that the loud color would give her a headache, or that she’d tire of the monotonous purple walls (and ceiling!) very quickly.
-To remedy this, she came up with a bold, two-tone color scheme that she loves.
+To remedy my concerns that a bright purple cave would give her a headache, she came up with a bold, two-tone color scheme that she loves.
 The second color—bright turquoise(!)—breaks up all that purple, yet satisfies her craving for the loud, bright, and garish.
 She chose to have the ceiling and two walls painted purple, and the two opposite walls painted turquoise.

 1. Fade to Purple

 This creates a beautiful, striking effect, with plenty of variation.
 Choose your favorite hue of purple, whether it’s royal, plummy, or more bluish, then get it mixed in five shades from deep to pale.
 Starting with the darkest, paint each wall in the room its own shade of purple, going around the room in order from darkest to lightest color.
 Use the lightest color on the ceiling.

 2. Accent Wall

 Keep it simple with an accent wall, meaning one purple wall.
 This will give the room a good dose of strong purple color while dialing the overall “purpleness” down considerably.
 If the room is already painted in a shade that goes well with the purple wall, and the paint is clean and in good shape, your painting chores are kept to a minimum because you only have to paint one wall as opposed to the entire room.